 Jacob (Jake) Smith

-e document discusses enhancement to the HDF5 library to minimize object header size when a dataset is created, and describes our proposed implementation of this enhancement.
+The document discusses enhancement to the HDF5 library to minimize object header size when a dataset is created, and describes our proposed implementation of this enhancement.
 The feature minimizes the metadata to raw data ratio when an application creates large numbers of tiny datasets.

 Introduction